bramkuijper/good_genes_sexsel/README.md

 bash batch_file.sh
 ```

-after which each command in the file will be run sequentially.
+after which each command in the file `batch_file.sh` will be run sequentially.

 ### Modifying the code to add different parameters etc
 If you would like to add more permutations of different parameters that are present in `parameters.cpp`, you will need to change both `vary_parameters.r` (to add your parameter of choice to the permuation generating code, which is a simple `for` loop) as well as `main.cpp` to have the simulation overwrite the defaults via the contents of the corresponding `argv` array.